Acts 23: Verse 8

+Paul's account of the beliefs excluded by the Sadducees matches the issues addressed in the gospels at Matthew 22:23-33 and parallels.
+Both these doctrines (the resurrection of the dead, and the existence of angels and spirits) "have commonly stood or fallen together".

+Plots and counterplots (verses 11–22)

 After the trial, Paul received 'private reassurance' that things happening to him 'are part of God's plan' (verse 11) and the first indication that "his 'witness' in Rome will not be as missionary but as prisoner".
 When 'the Jews' (the term used by Luke for 'those who are opposed to Paul') decide to assassinate Paul (verses 12–15), and Paul's nephew (verse 16) relays this information to Paul (and Luke), Paul receives 'a high-quality escort' to Caesarea (verses 23–24).